gmonette/cv/README.md

 Some of the functions supplied by the package:

 * `cv()` is a generic function with a default method and computationally efficient `"lm"` and `"glm"` methods, along with a method for a list of competing models.
-There are also experimental `"merMod"` and `"lme"` methods for mixed-effects models.
+There are also experimental `"merMod"`, `"lme"`, and `"glmmTMB"` methods for mixed-effects models.

 * `mse()` (mean-squared error) and `BayesRule()` are cross-validation criteria ("cost functions"), suitable for use with `cv()`.